-Nursing 12: CALCULATION OF DRUG DOSAGES FOR HEALTH PROFESSIONALS (1 unit)
+Nursing 12: CALCULATION OF DRUG DOSAGES FOR HEALTH PROFESSIONALS (1 unit) consists of one hour of theory lecture.

 Concurrent with Nursing 1

 Drug and fluid dosages and calculations are discussed, taught, practiced, and tested.
 This course is designed to teach students how to calculate the correct amount of prescribed medication and fluids to patients.
 Gives the student a thorough knowledge of weights and measures used in the prescription and administration of medications and the ability to use mathematical skills in calculating medication dosages.